WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: protection hierarchy of modules/types/functions

 These help us keep the program easy to understand as the code size increases.
-But we can still find that there are many critical programming concepts cannot be encapsulated with them.
+But we can still find that many critical programming concepts cannot be encapsulated with them.
 Let me show you some typical examples.

 ### Compile-Time Checked Literals

-Since design softwares like Figma or Sketch represent the RGB color with 6 hexadecimal digits.
+Since design software like Figma and Sketch represent the RGB color with 6 hexadecimal digits.
 Developers often extend Swift to allow direct copying and pasting of RGB values from design software for use in SwiftUI:

 ```swift
 import SwiftUI